Technology

 Harare International School (HIS) recognizes that technology is an essential tool which supports implementing a 21st century teaching and learning environment.
 A variety of technology is readily available to all students and teachers across the campus creating an environment that fosters creativity, innovation, critical thinking, problem solving, and communication.

-The school uses superb, 21st century platforms to communicate, collaborate and integrate information.
+The school uses leading 21st century platforms to communicate, collaborate and integrate information.

 Digital Learning at HIS